DraftKings Announces Jason Robins' Participation in Upcoming Virtual Event

 BOSTON, Aug.
-20, 2021 (GLOBE NEWSWIRE) -- DraftKings Inc. ( DKNG) today announced that Jason Robins, co-founder, Chief Executive Officer and Chairman of the Board, will participate in the following event:
+20, 2021 (GLOBE NEWSWIRE) -- DraftKings Inc. (Nasdaq: DKNG) today announced that Jason Robins, co-founder, Chief Executive Officer and Chairman of the Board, will participate in the following event:

 - The Craig-Hallum Online Gaming Conference on Tuesday, August 24, 2021.
 The fireside chat is scheduled for 10:30 AM ET.